 Alternatively, you can fetch S.M.A.R.T. details using a utility known as CrystalDiskInfo.
 It can show you the numbers related to individual hard drive attributes, as well as, it’s overall health, temperature, the number of start counts, total number of active hours, etc.

-How to fix a corrupt hard drive using built-in Windows CMD tools and other options?
+How to repair a corrupted hard drive using built-in Windows CMD tools and other options?

 The Check Disk utility we use for repairing corrupt flash drives and SD card also works for rotating hard drives and SSDs.
 It can be accessed in the Properties of a connected hard drive.
 For hard drive recovery, you also use Check Disk or chkdsk using the command line.